Mary said, "Here am I, the servant of the Lord; let it be with me according to your word." Then the angel departed from her.

 - Each week, a child will bring home our class Prayer Bag.
 Within the bag, you will find a cloth (linked to our Liturgical Season), prayers and religious objects linked to the time of the year.
 Please use this to pray together as a family.

-- PE will take place on a Friday - please ensure your child comes to school dressed in their PE kit.
+- PE will take place on a Monday and a Friday - please ensure your child comes to school dressed in their PE kit.
 This includes trainers, a house colour top and navy shorts.
 In the wet and colder months, please send your child to school in appropriate clothing - waterproofs, school hoody, hat, gloves, etc as we may still be outside for PE.

 - Reading - Reading is such an important skill to develop and it is really important that children read at home as well as in school.
 We would love all of the children in Reception to read 5 times per week to an adult outside of school.
-Please document each read in your child's yellow reading diaries.
+Please document each read in your child's reading diaries.
 This will then be looked at on your child's book change day and if your child has read 5 times within that week they will be rewarded with 1 reading point.

 - Show and Tell will take place on Tuesday afternoons.
 The children will be on a rota for this.
 Please ensure your child only brings one item when it is their turn.